igarciad/weather_simulation/README.md

 This is the source code for our paper **Fast Weather Simulation for Inverse Procedural Design of 3D Urban Models** by Ignacio Garcia-Dorado, Daniel Aliaga, Saiprasanth Bhalachandran, Paul Schmid, and Dev Niyogi, currently *accepted with minor revision* in ACM Transactions on Graphics TOG (10/2016).

 ## Abstract
 We present the first realistic, physically-based, fully coupled, real-time weather design tool for use in urban procedural modeling.
-We merge de- signing of a 3D urban model with a controlled long-lasting spatiotemporal interactive simulation of weather.
-Starting from the fundamental dynami- cal equations similar to those used in state-of-the-art weather models, we present a novel simplified urban weather model for interactive graphics.
-Control of physically-based weather phenomena is accomplished via an in- verse modeling methodology.
+We merge designing of a 3D urban model with a controlled long-lasting spatiotemporal interactive simulation of weather.
+Starting from the fundamental dynamical equations similar to those used in state-of-the-art weather models, we present a novel simplified urban weather model for interactive graphics.
+Control of physically-based weather phenomena is accomplished via an inverse modeling methodology.
 In our results, we present several scenarios of forward design, inverse design with high-level and detailed-level weather control and optimization, as well as comparisons of our method against well-known weather simulation results and systems.
 ## Platforms

-Linux (tested in Ubuntu) and Windows (tested on Windows 10) are currently supported but it should work with any platform that compiles C++.
+Linux (tested on Ubuntu) and Windows (tested on Windows 10) are currently supported but it should work with any platform that compiles C++.

 ## Instalation